samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

 ## Non-compliant code in Java

-* The code snippet below demonstrates an insecure file upload implementation in Java Jakarta application, where the original file name from the user is used without any validation, leading to risks such as file overwriting and file enumeration, among others:
+* The code snippet below demonstrates an insecure file upload implementation in a Java Jakarta application, where the original file name received from the user is used without any validation, leading to risks such as file overwriting and file enumeration, among others:

   ```java
   import jakarta.json.Json;